Distribution Software Overview: Entering a New Era

 Mobile Access and Offline Capability

 Sales and delivery teams are on the move.
 The best systems put the power of the back office on a phone or tablet.
 Even offline, reps can place orders, take photos, and capture signatures.
 Once online, everything syncs.
+For CPG teams, pairing mobile tools with dedicated retail execution software ensures shelf audits, photo capture, and promo compliance stay connected to live inventory data.
 Companies that embrace mobile tools see strong productivity gains and happier customers.
 Offline access is a key reason users choose SimplyDepo.

 Embedded Analytics and Dashboards